Maaya (1972 film)

 Maaya is a 1972 Indian Malayalam-language film, directed by Ramu Kariat for Jaya Maruthi, starring Thikkurissy Sukumaran Nair in the lead role.
 Prem Nazir and Sharada also play pivotal roles, supported by Vijayasree, Sujatha, Sankaradi and T. R. Omana playing other important roles.
 The film was based on an award-winning 1963 novel with the same name by popular novelist K. Surendran.

 Plot

-Sankarappillai (Thikkurissy Sukumaran Nair) is a local businessman who runs a grocery shop in the village centre.
-He also owns the little textile shop of the village which his son Raghuvaran Pillai (Adoor Bhasi) operates.
-Sankarappillai's family also includes his second wife Eeswari (T. R. Omana) and daughter Gomathy (Sharada).
-Sankarappillai is separated from his first wife Kalyani (Adoor Bhavani), but visits and supports his daughter Omana in the first marriage.
+Decent Sankarappillai is a successful local businessman who runs a grocery shop in the village centre.
+Starting from a poor background, Sankarappillai worked hard to reach his position and values money more than anything else in life.
+He also owns the little textile shop of the village with his son Raghuvaran Pillai called Raghu.
+Sankarappillai's family also includes his second wife Eeswari and daughter Gomathy.
+Sankarappillai is separated from his first wife Kalyani, but visits and supports his daughter Omana in the first marriage.